mobie/platybrowser-project/README.md

 ## Contributing data

-If you want to contribute data to this resource, please raise an issue about this in this repository or contact TODO.
+If you want to contribute data to this resource, please raise an issue about this in this repository or contact us at mmplatyb@gmail.com.